anahatna/Personalized-Book-Cataloging-and-Recommender-System/README.md

 - As a user, I want to be able to save the list of books I've read to file
 - As a user, I want to be able to be able to load the list of books I've read so far from file

-## Possible Improvements

-The design for my program is fairly good but there are still things I can do to increase cohesion.
-For example, I think I could have added the list of book recommendations for each genre in the Genre class instead of the Book class.
-This would improve the SRP because the Genre class would be responsible for the book recommendations based off of the genre, rather than the Book class, which would make more sense.
-(I could refactor this by moving the recommendations methods into the genre enum class).
-I also have a lot of duplicate code in my main GUI and the ViewLibrary GUI, so what I could do to improve that is identify the duplicates and pull them into methods.